PoochyEXE/PoochyEXE.github.io/pachinkremental/beta/README.md

 * [v0.12.2 beta](https://poochyexe.github.io/pachinkremental/archive/beta_0/pachinkremental.html)

+## Acknowledgements

+This game uses the [LZString library](https://github.com/pieroxy/lz-string/) to compress save files, licensed under the WTFPL license.

 ## Changelog

 **Caution: Spoilers below!**

+### v2.1.2-beta (2022-09-27)
+* Much more efficient (and less hacky) compressed save file format.
+Old saves are still compatible, and will be automatically converted to the new format when loaded.
+Thanks to the [LZString library](https://github.com/pieroxy/lz-string/)!

 ### v2.1.1-beta (2022-05-22)
 * Fix a bug where the ending modal might add a few milliseconds to your final time.